 Ancient mythology also offers its versions.
 One says the Kamba exist in their present location courtesy of mulungu (the supreme being).
 Mulungu projected the first Kamba man and woman onto Mount Nzaui.

 This first couple was later joined by another from the centre of the earth.
 Mulungu, it is said, nourished the land they settled in with rain and it became fertile.

 Regardless of their origin, historical records place their early settlement in a place called Mbooni, about 4 centuries ago.
 Initially, they were hunters who kept small livestock and cultivated the land a bit.

 The higher rainfall and fertile soil in Mbooni might have allowed them to settle down and become agriculturally oriented.
 From here, they expanded like a bonfire.

 Chief Kivoi was born in the 1780s and lived in present-day Kitui.
 He is best remembered for guiding the first Europeans to the interior lands of present-day Kenya.
-It was these same Europeans who on the December 3, of 1849, became the first to set eyes on Mount Kenya.
+It was these same Europeans who on December 3, 1849, became the first to set eyes on Mount Kenya.

 Chief Kivoi also interacted with the Arabs at the coast.
 Voi town, one of his popular stopovers for his caravans before entering Mombasa, was named after him.

 His descendants are not known but he was adversely mentioned by Dr Ludwig Krapf in his Mission to Africa.
-According to Dr Ludwig Krapf, Kivoi was killed when his caravan was attacked by robbers during an expedition in Tana River near present-day Yatta.
+According to Dr Ludwig Krapf, Kivoi was killed when his caravan was attacked by robbers during an expedition in the Tana River near present-day Yatta.

 Besides being long-distance traders, the Kamba are also famed for their spiritual leaders who were, oftentimes, able to predict the future with such amazing accuracy, it still puzzles many.